Digitalone1/EasyEffects-Presets/README.md

 ## Using headphones?

-With headphones I recommend to add the **Crossfeed** effect between the Equalizer and the Limiter.
+With headphones I recommend to add the **Crossfeed** effect at the last position, after the Limiter (no worries about clipping, the Crossfeed generally lowers the amplitude and does not output above 0 dB).
 I use the _Jmeier_ preset, but also _Default_ and _Cmoy_ ones can be chosen as you like.

 ## Why not a single compressor?